 What to expect as a student in my lab

-Before considering graduate or post-doctoral studies with me, please read our lab philosophy, policies and objectives carefully (below).
+Before considering graduate or post-doctoral studies with me, please read our lab principles section carefully.
 I have also compiled some pros and cons of pursuing a PhD: in my experience, most people start a Ph.D without knowing what they are getting into, and this will help orient you as to what to expect more broadly than just in my lab.

 Research skills to acquire with an advanced degree